Art & Science Master’s program

 Media artist, researcher of linguistic media art and curator of the 101 Mediapoetry Festival.

-Art historian, curator, founder of Aperto Raum (Russia/Germany), chief editor of Masters Journal.
+Art historian, curator, founder of Aperto Raum (Russia/Germany).

 Media artist, curator of the art program of Science Fest, educational program of the Festival of Light, and the Episode media project.